-The Domestic Airline Industry Remains Fiercely Competitive
+The U.S. Airline Industry Remains Fiercely Competitive

 For decades, U.S. airlines, unable to cover costs of capital or invest in better service, were plagued by cycles of bankruptcies and layoffs.
 Customers and employees both felt the impact of the “lost decade” following 9/11, when the entire U.S. airline industry suffered severe financial issues.
-Over time, mergers, deregulation, and restructuring fortunately have helped stabilize the industry, allowing U.S. airlines to reinvest in their businesses at historic levels.
+Over time, mergers, deregulation, and restructuring fortunately have helped stabilize the industry, allowing U.S. airlines to reinvest in their businesses and employees at historic levels.

-The competition within and among each model drives prices down while striving for the best customer service possible.
+The competition within and among each model drives prices down while providing for the best customer service possible.
 Today’s all-time high measures of customer satisfaction and airline operating performance reinforce that the industry is taking the right steps and delivering substantial benefits to customers.

 FOR OUR CUSTOMERS: For its part, Delta is undergoing a broad renewal of its fleet, retiring older aircraft and bringing in new, state-of-the-art jets that are transforming our in-flight service.
 In 2017 Delta welcomed the A350 to its fleet – the airline’s new flagship aircraft introducing the award-winning Delta One Suite and Delta Premium Select cabins.
-The airline is also taking delivery of the new A220-100 domestic aircraft, formally called the Bombardier C Series that features the airline’s widest seat.
+The airline is also taking delivery of the new A220-100 domestic aircraft, formally called the Bombardier C Series that features the airline’s widest coach seat.

 FOR OUR EMPLOYEES: Delta’s employee profit sharing program is unrivaled in the world.
 In the past six years, we’ve shared more than $1 billion per year with our employees, totaling more than $6 billion—a record no other company has matched.
 Total annual employee compensation has increased an amazing 80 percent since 2008.